shengyinshen/fisheye-vehicle-annotation/README.md

    ![](./gallery/2.png)

 3. Consider each vehicle as a cuboid.
 Annotate the **bottom rectangle** of each vehicle with three vertices (Apparently, you only need three points instead of four to determine their bottom face).
-Choose a vehicle type from the drop-down menu ("car", "pickup", "van", "truck", "bus", "motorbike", and "others").
+Choose a vehicle type from the drop-down menu ("car", "pickup", "van", "truck", "bus", "motorbike", and "others"). **Any on-road vehicles within the red circle should be annotated**.

    ![](./gallery/3.png)

-4. When you finish labeling all vehicles within the valid area, click "Next Image" to move on to the next one.
+4. When you finish labeling all vehicles within the valid area, click "Next Image" to move on to the next.
 The annotations will be saved automatically.
 Finally, all the annotations are saved as [JSON](http://www.json.org/) files in the same image directory.
 The following screenshot shows how your image folders will look like after annotating all images.
 You can reload them to check whether the annotation looks correct.

    ![](./gallery/4.png)